reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ## Putting it all together {/*putting-it-all-together*/}

 You can think of `useEffect` as "attaching" a piece of behavior to the render output.
-Consider this effect:
+Consider this Effect:

 ```js
 export default function ChatRoom({ roomId }) {